Skip to content

 Usage and Technical Data: We automatically collect certain technical information when you interact with our platform, including your IP address, browser type and version, operating system, device identifiers, pages visited, features used, timestamps of interactions, analysis requests, and general usage patterns.
 This data helps us maintain, improve, and secure our service.

-Communication Data: When you contact our support team, submit feedback, or engage with us through any communication channel, we collect the content of your messages, your contact details, and any attachments you provide.
+Communication Data: When you contact our support team, submit feedback, or reply to our outreach emails, we collect the content of your messages, your contact details, and any attachments you provide.

 3. How We Use Your Data

-Account Management and Communication: We use your personal identification data to create and manage your account, process your subscription, send you important service notifications (such as analysis completion alerts, subscription renewals, or security alerts), and respond to your support inquiries.
-We may also send you optional product updates and feature announcements, which you can opt out of at any time.
+Account Management and Communication: We use your personal identification data to create and manage your account, process your payments, send you important service notifications (such as analysis completion alerts, payment receipts, or security alerts), and respond to your support inquiries.
+We may also send optional product updates and feature announcements, which you can opt out of at any time.

-Service Improvement and Analytics: We use aggregated and anonymized usage data to understand how our platform is used, identify areas for improvement, develop new features, and optimize the performance and accuracy of our AI analysis models.
+Service Improvement and Analytics: We use aggregated and anonymized usage data to understand how our platform is used, identify areas for improvement, and develop new features.
+Document content is not used to train AI models.
 This processing is based on our legitimate interest in providing a high-quality service.

 Legal Compliance and Security: We process personal data as necessary to comply with applicable legal obligations, respond to lawful requests from public authorities, enforce our Terms of Service, and protect the rights, property, and safety of ContractsGuard, our users, and the public.
 This includes fraud prevention, security monitoring, and audit purposes.